 Nuisance Building Sites

-The City of Whitehorse has an ongoing commitment to provide a vibrant safe and healthy environment for the local community.
+The Whitehorse City Council has an ongoing commitment to provide a vibrant safe and healthy environment for the local community.
 Development is a fundamental part of the urban environment, but construction works need to be controlled so they don’t become a nuisance to the public.

 Construction and development works can have far-reaching impacts on adjoining properties, pedestrians, traffic, neighbouring residents and businesses but also on the environment as a whole.